 The Internet Research Agency in St. Petersburg, Russia

 Around midnight Monday, reporters in downtown Washington D.C., stood by ready to cover the next round of protests about the slaying of African Americans by police.

 They started getting tweets marked #dcblackout suggesting that internet service was being interrupted because of a secret program presumably run by the government that would cut them off.

 The curious thing, NBC News reported, is that the reporters’ cell phones worked just fine.
 Later Twitter was contacted and began to investigate.
 It was curious that the questionable tweet seemed to be coming from the left-wing ANTIFA group that is said to have helped organize protests around the country.

 A tweet labeled as been sourced with ANTIFA proclaimed “Tonight’s the night, comrades.
 Tonight we say F&*^The city and we move into the residential areas, the white hoods and we take what’s ours.”

 Twitter quickly uncovered the problem.
 The tweets were fakes put out by a far-right white nationalist group called Identity Evropa.
 Twitter took down the sites because they violated the company’s policy against using social media to incite violence, NBC reported.
 Continue reading

-Posted in Blogs and blog administration, Business and Economy, Commentary, Correction, Courts and law, Crime and corrections, Culture wars, Defense, Elections, Electoral process, Federal, Government Oversight, Individual rights, Infrastructure, Media, Money in politics, News, Public safety & health, Race and race relations, Telecommunications, Transparency
+Posted in Blogs and blog administration, Business and Economy, Commentary, Correction, Courts and law, Crime , corrections and law enforcement, Culture wars, Defense, Elections, Electoral process, Federal, Government Oversight, Individual rights, Infrastructure, Media, Money in politics, News, Public safety & health, Race and race relations, Telecommunications, Transparency

 Laura Bacon raises a Quarantini (recipe available upon request) in preparation for our virtual book club.